 You can avoid this “clinging” problem by using hoops or stakes to support the row covers and keep them from touching your plants.

-Keep in mind that row covers are only good for 3 to 4 degrees of cold protection in calm weather, and even less in windy conditions.
+Keep in mind that row covers are only good for 3 to 4 degrees of cold protection.
 However, it could make the difference on a cold night, so it’s worth considering.

 Another way to protect raspberry plants from frost is to cover them with mulch.
 Mulch provides extra insulation against cold, which can make all the difference for your plants.